Joey Meneses Preview, Player Props: Nationals vs. Pirates

 - Meneses has 32 doubles, a triple, 11 home runs and 34 walks while hitting .276.

-- Among the qualifying batters in MLB play, his batting average ranks 27th, his on-base percentage ranks 85th, and he is 110th in the league in slugging.
+- Among qualified batters in MLB, his batting average ranks 28th, his on-base percentage ranks 85th, and he is 110th in the league in slugging.

-- In 69.4% of his 134 games this season, Meneses has picked up at least one hit.
-He's also had 40 multi-hit games.
+- Meneses has picked up a hit in 94 of 135 games this year, with multiple hits 40 times.

-- In 45 games this season (33.6%), Meneses has picked up an RBI, and in 18 of those games (13.4%) he had more than one.
-He has also driven in three or more of his team's runs in 10 contests.
+- Meneses has picked up an RBI in 34.1% of his games this year, with two or more RBI in 13.3% of his games.
+He has also plated three or more runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.